-Diponegoro University as publisher of JAI (Jurnal Anestesiologi Indonesia) takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Departement of Anesthesiology and Intensive Theraphy Diponegoro University as publisher of JAI (Jurnal Anestesiologi Indonesia) takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Anesthesiology and Intensive Theraphy and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, departement of Anesthesiology and Intensive Theraphy and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 The editor of the JAI (Jurnal Anestesiologi Indonesia) is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 An editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.